- 20.5–28 in

 Snowy Owls do a lot of sitting.
 They sit still in the same spot for hours, occasionally swiveling their head or leaning forward and blinking their big, yellow eyes to get a closer look at something.
 When they hunt, they use extraordinary vision and hearing to draw a bead on their prey—maybe a vole scurrying beneath the snow—and then fly, or even run, over to pounce on it.
 If successful, they’ll down the rodent headfirst in a single gulp.
 On their breeding grounds, male Snowy Owls execute a fascinating mating display.
 First the male rises into the air with exaggerated wingbeats in an undulating flight, holding a lemming in his bill or talons.
 Then he descends to the ground with wings flapping or held in a "V." He drops the prey on the ground, stands erect, then lowers his head and fans his tail as the female approaches.
 To defend his territory from another Snowy Owl, a male lowers his head and sticks it forward, extending his wings and raising the feathers on his neck and back to seem bigger.
 To defend against other species, Snowy Owls have been known to dive-bomb and strike at humans.
 Once it was reported that a Snowy Owl attacked a pair of arctic wolves.

 Snowy Owls nest in remote areas, have huge territories, and in winter their migrations are widespread and unpredictable, so it’s very difficult to estimate their population size.
-Partners in Flight estimates a global breeding population of 200,000 with 24 percent wintering in the U.S., and 50 percent spending some part of the year in Canada.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline.
-This U.S.-Canada Stewardship species rates a 12 out of 20 on the Partners in Flight Continental Concern Score.
+Partners in Flight estimates a global breeding population of 200,000 with 24% wintering in the U.S., and 50% spending some part of the year in Canada.
+The species rates a 12 out of 20 on the Continental Concern Score.
+Snowy Owl is a U.S.-Canada Stewardship species, and is listed on the 2014 State of the Birds Report as a Common Bird in Steep Decline.
 Like all raptors, Snowy Owls are protected from trapping and shooting, and this may protect them during winters in populated areas.
 Their remote breeding grounds are largely free from direct human disturbance, although it’s not clear how climate change will affect them.
 The Snowy Owl population probably rises and falls with the population cycles of its prey; for example, on Banks Island in Canada, the Snowy Owl breeding population has ranged from 2,000 to 20,000.

 Irruptive medium- to long-distance migrant.
 Snowy Owl migrations are extremely variable.
 Some North American Snowy Owls winter in southeastern Canada, the upper Great Lakes states, and New England just about every year.
 Winter numbers of Snowy Owls in the U.S. peak periodically, which may be attributed to lemming cycles farther north.
 During irruptive years, Snowy Owls can flush south throughout the lower 48 states, as far as south as Texas and Florida in extreme years.